 - Identify improvement work underway and in need of additional support.

 - Discuss future partnership and cooperation opportunities to improve key fisheries.

 - Encourage industry to initiate fishery improvement projects (FIPs), where improvements are still needed.

 - Monitor and support good progress of FIPs underway.

 - Provide briefings on emerging sustainability issues in the region that may impact supply, certification, corporate reputation, and other areas important to the seafood industry.

-Improvement recommendations for the supply chain:
+Action recommendations for the supply chain:

 - Advocate for the development of annual stock assessments that incorporate improved catch data and consider the effects of environmental variability on the population.
-Stock assessment results should be peer reviewed and publically reported.
+Stock assessment results should be peer reviewed and publicly reported.